Serge Elisséeff: Harvard and later career

 Elisséeff spent the years from 1917 to 1920 in St. Petersburg attempting to continue his work, but his family was frequently harassed and searched because of their affluent background, and Elisséeff was constantly pressured to make his teaching conform to Marxist ideology.
 Several of his relatives starved to death, and Elisséeff's family survived the winters by burning their furniture collections for warmth.
 In the summer of 1920, Elisséeff and his wife decided to flee Russia.
 They hid themselves and their two small sons, all malnourished and weakened, under the deck boards of a fishing boat that smuggled them across the Gulf of Finland to freedom in Finland.
 They stayed in Finland for a month, then moved to Stockholm for several months before, like many other White Russian émigrés, settling in Paris.

 From 1921 to 1929, Elisséeff was also the head interpreter at the Japanese Imperial Embassy in Paris, and formally obtained French citizenship in 1931.

 In 1932, Elisséeff came to the United States to serve as a lecturer in Japanese and Chinese at Harvard University.
-During the 1933-34 academic year, he returned to Paris to serve as Director of Studies at the École Pratique des Hautes Études.
+During the 1933–34 academic year, he returned to Paris to serve as Director of Studies at the École Pratique des Hautes Études.
 He returned to the United States in 1934 when Harvard offered him a professorship in Far Eastern Languages.
 Elisséeff was the first director of the Harvard–Yenching Institute (HYI), an independent, non-profit organization founded in 1928 to further the spread of knowledge and scholarship on East and Southeast Asia.
 Under the auspices of the HYI, Elisséeff established the Harvard Journal of Asiatic Studies in 1936.
 The journal publishes monograph-length scholarly articles focused on Asian humanities.
 His wide range of knowledge came to be reflected in the diverse character of the journal during the twenty-one years he served as its editor (1936–57).

+At some point in this tenure, he compared the effects of McCarthyism at Harvard to his experiences in Russia.

 Elisséeff resigned his position of director of the Harvard-Yenching Institute in 1956, then the following year accepted emeritus status from Harvard and returned to Paris to his professorship at the École Pratique des Hautes Études, then later retired.
 The prominent American Japanologist Edwin O. Reischauer, who was one of Elisséeff's students, wrote that "perhaps no one better deserves the title of Father of Far Eastern Studies in the United States."
 In 1973, Elisséeff became the first foreigner to receive the Japan Foundation Award.
 His wife, Vera, died in 1971, and Elisséeff himself died in Paris in 1975, aged 86.